WorkflowConversion/CTDConverter/README.md

 ### One input, one output

-In its simplest form, GalaxyConfigGenerator takes an input CTD file and generates an output Galaxy *ToolConfig* file, as shown here:
+In its simplest form, GalaxyConfigGenerator takes an input CTD file and generates an output Galaxy *ToolConfig* file.
+The following use of GalaxyConfigGenerator:

     $ python generator.py -i /data/sample_input.ctd -o /data/sample_output.xml

-Will parse `/data/sample_input.ctd` and generate a Galaxy tool wrapper under `/data/sample_output.xml`; this generated file can be added to your Galaxy instance like any other tool.
+will parse `/data/sample_input.ctd` and generate a Galaxy tool wrapper under `/data/sample_output.xml`; this generated file can be added to your Galaxy instance like any other tool.

 ### Converting several CTDs found in a folder